minlaxz/gitlab/README.md

 - privileged (runner with full access)
 - network_mode (to see gitlab-instance from gitlab-runner DIND)

-Otherwise CI will failed like this
+Otherwise, CI will fail like this
 ![](./images/ci-failing.png)

 > `privileged = true`